Welcome to the Adviser Education Hub

 Making a Will

 An important part of estate planning is making a Will.
-Within your Will, you can specify who will inherit you estate and other matters such as who will look after your children if relevant.
+Within your Will, you can specify who will inherit your estate and other matters such as who will look after your children if relevant.

 Additionally, you can appoint executors in your Will, assigning them the responsibility to manage and allocate your estate's assets.

-Its also important to establish a Power of Attorney, permitting another person to make decisions on your behalf should you lose the capacity to make your own decisions.
+It's also important to establish a Power of Attorney, permitting another person to make decisions on your behalf should you lose the capacity to make your own decisions.

 Estate planning solutions: A closer look